-Article 14 Students have the right to be informed, in a timely fashion, of proposed action to be taken against them.
+Article 16 Students have the right to be informed, in a timely fashion, of proposed action to be taken against them.

-Article 17 Students have the right to the redress of academic grievances.
+Article 17 Students have the right to the redress of academic grievances through the processes provided by the university.

-Article 16 Students have the right to be free from harassment by other members of the University community.
+Article 18 Students have the right to University support and resources, such as the Office of Global Services, with regard to their visa status.

+Article 19 In accordance with the Northeastern University's Nondiscrimination Policy, students have the right to a learning environment free of discrimination or harassment, including as provided for in Northeastern University's Title IX Policy.

+.

+Article 20 Northeastern University’s policy on student produced intellectual property can be found on page 54 under Copyrightable Materials of the Undergraduate Student Handbook.

-Article 15 Students have the right of access to their academic and financial aid records and maintenance of the privacy of these records, as provided by the Federal Educational Rights and Privacy Act.
+Article 21 Students have the right of access to their academic and financial aid records and maintenance of the privacy of these records, as provided by the Family Educational Rights and Privacy Act.

 Student Responsibilities